ccgd-profile/BreaKmer/README.md

 -----------

 - targets_bed_file = tab-delimited file with columns: chr, start, end, region_name, feature_name
+  - Each "target" region can contain multiple subregions that are annotated by feature type (i.e., intron, exon).
+These feature types are used in the filtering steps with certain parameters.
+Note that the minimum coordinate and maximum coordinate +/- 200 bp are used as the boundaries for each region (e.g., 45003745-200,45008540+200 for B2M).
 ```
 15      45003745        45003811        B2M     exon
 15      45007621        45007922        B2M     exon